 That’s what keeps me awake at night.

-In about two months time, we'll be packing up what's left of our life into the last of our suitcases and moving to the other side of the world.
-The hellish decision making process will finally be over.
+In about two months’ time, we’ll be packing up what’s left of our life into the last of our suitcases and moving to the other side of the world.
+This hellish decision making process will finally be over.